Table of Contents

 Who provides the legal services?

-Chamberlains Lawyers will provide all legal services, including drafting the constitution and disclosure document and giving advice the legal relationship with the solar farm development companies and site owners.
+Chamberlains Lawyers will provide all legal services, including drafting the constitution and disclosure document and giving advice on the legal relationship with the solar farm development companies and site owners.

 What is the minimum investment?